-- Serious impact from a fall or car accident
+- A serious impact from a fall or car accident

-And while urgent care centers are staffed with nurse practitioners and primary care doctors that can only perform basic labs and provide simple medications, freestanding emergency rooms provide the care of board certified emergency room doctors with full labs and complex work-ups for things like liver function and kidney function.
-Just like a hospital ER, they can provide IV treatment when necessary and monitor you for up to 23 hours before discharge or hospitalization – and without the long wait times when you arrive.
+Urgent care centers are staffed with nurse practitioners and primary care doctors who can only perform basic labs and provide simple medications.
+Freestanding emergency rooms provide the care of a board-certified emergency room doctors with full labs and complex work-ups for things like liver function and kidney function.
+Just like a Hospital ER, they can provide IV treatment when necessary and monitor you for up to 23 hours before discharge or hospitalization – and without the long wait times when you arrive.

 Urgent care facilities have longer hours than doctor’s offices but they typically aren’t open 24 hours a day, 7 days a week like an emergency room center.
-Some are open until 12am, some until 9pm, and surprisingly, some are only open until 5pm like doctor’s offices.
-If your child wakes up at 3am with a nosebleed that won’t stop, instead of looking for the nearest urgent care center, try a stand-alone emergency care center that that won’t have you waiting like most hospital emergency rooms and are open 24 hours a day.
+Some are open until 12 am, some until 9 pm, and surprisingly, some are only open until 5 pm like doctor’s offices.
+If your child wakes up at 3 am with a nosebleed that won’t stop, instead of looking for the nearest urgent care center, try a stand-alone emergency care center.
+You won’t wait like most hospital emergency rooms and these facilities are open 24 hours a day.

 Lastly, while some urgent care facilities carry their own diagnostic equipment, some do not.
-So if you think you, your child, or spouse may need complex blood work, a CT Scan, Ultrasound or X-Ray, you may want to just go straight to an ER center and save yourself the trip to an urgent care clinic that may not be fully equipped with this type of diagnostic equipment.
+So if you think complex blood work, a CT Scan, Ultrasound or X-Ray, may be needed, consider an ER center and save yourself the trip to an urgent care clinic.
+As these facilities are likely not fully equipped with diagnostic equipment.